wbailey/define_exception/README.md

       ...
     end

-Syntactically this has more feel like *attr_accessor* and is succint.
+Syntactically this has more feel like *attr_accessor* and is succinct.
 The first argument is either a *string* or *symbol* that defines the name of the exception.
 Usage of the underscore in the symbol name automatically gets converted to camel case for the exception name.
 The second argument is the string to define the default message.
 This allows